Table of Contents[Hide][Show]

 - 13. Mildred Lane Kemper Art Museum

 - 14. Citygarden

 - 17. St. Louis Walk of Fame

-As a college student in St. Louis, MO, this writer took advantage of free fun around the city.
+As a college student in Missouri, this writer took full advantage of free things to do in St. Louis.
 The Anheuser-Busch Brewery tour topped the list.
 Visiting as a mom on a return trip, she discovered even more free things to do in St. Louis.
-One of the most exciting is the interactive museum under the Gateway Arch, renovated in 2018.

 Returning to a place where you used to live can be jarring.
 I spent five years in St. Louis, Missouri, in college and graduate school, but hadn’t been back since my 10th college reunion.
 Let’s just say it was a while ago.
 In my absence, St. Louis blossomed with breweries, a new Busch stadium for the baseball Cardinals, fantastic vegan food, more green spaces and museums (among them, City Museum and The Magic House), and more free things than you could cover in a weekend, making it a terrific cheap family vacation destination.
 So plan a long trip to the Gateway to the West and see all the free things to do in St. Louis.

 1. The Museum at the Gateway Arch

 The Museum at the Gateway Arch, formerly known as the Museum of Westward Expansion, is one of the top things to do in St. Louis.
 The hands-on museum, the first update to the museum since the arch opened in 1965, was long overdue.
 You can learn about colonial St. Louis through the competition to build the Arch.
 There are plenty of interactive elements and things to touch to keep kids interested.
 Afterwards, take a walk along the riverfront, and take pictures of the arch.
 If you went in the past, it was renovated in 2018 and worth another visit.